LeiWangR/JEANIE/README.md

 # JEANIE
 Implementation of JEANIE

+## 0. Environment setup

+- Create the environment from the *myenv.yml* file:  `conda env create -f myenv.yml`
+- Activate the new environment via: `conda activate myenv`

 ## 1. The use of JEANIE

 The following sample codes show how to use our proposed JEANIE for sequence alignment in 6D (similar to the use of soft-DTW):